soggybag/Hoppy-Bunny-SpriteKit-Swift/P6-Adding-Obstacles/content.md

 #Obstacle scrolling

-You are going to create another conveyor belt solution for the newly added *ObstacleLayer*.
+We are going to create another conveyor belt style solution for the newly added *ObstacleLayer*.

 > [action]
 > Open *GameScene.swift* and add the following method to the *GameScene* class: